gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/doc/CDL.md

 ### The `annotate` Directive
 {:#annotate}

-The `annotate` directive allows to annotate already existing definitions, that may have been [imported](#imports) from other files or projects.
+The `annotate` directive allows to annotate already existing definitions that may have been [imported](#imports) from other files or projects.

 ```swift
 annotate Foo with @title:'Foo' {